 Bruce is a prominent antitrust attorney who is accomplished at the full range of antitrust matters: litigation and class actions, government merger reviews and investigations, and cartel-related issues.
 Although the health care, communications, and retail industries are a particular focus for Bruce, he represents companies in many other sectors.
 His client roster ranges from start-ups to Fortune 100 companies to nonprofit organizations.
 Bruce served as Managing Member of the firm’s Washington, DC office for 12 years and on the firm’s Executive Committee for 13 years.

 Bruce is Chair of the Antitrust Section.
 He applies his extensive experience, understanding of clients' business, and judgment developed over decades in private practice to a broad range of antitrust matters, including government merger reviews and investigations and antitrust litigation.
-Chambers USA reports that “he is among those who can be a real go to."
+Chambers USA reports that he "is practical, very smart, and recognizes that you have to make business decisions."

 In the antitrust area, Bruce’s practice includes antitrust counseling and representation in connection with federal and state governmental matters, including merger review, HSR second requests, and cartel matters, as well as private antitrust litigation, including class actions.
 He counsels and has represented Fortune 100 companies, not-for-profits, start-up entities, trade associations, and domestic and international joint ventures.
 Bruce has been involved in antitrust matters spanning a broad range of industries, but has particularly deep experience in the health care, communications, and retail industries.
 For example, Chambers USA attests that “he is one of those guys who understands the healthcare competition aspects very well.”